-For the Junior class, during an event in which more than 14 riders have registered with the promoter, and after the checks (administrative and technical), the Race Director together with the Referee and the Clerk of the Course will compose by ballot for the first day of the championship two groups - Junior A and Junior B. For the following events, the groups will be composed according to the provisional ranking of the championship.
+For the Junior class, during an event in which more than 14 riders have registered with the promoter, and after the checks (administrative and technical), the Race Director together with the Referee and the Clerk of the Course will compose by ballot for the first day of the championship two groups - Junior A and Junior B. For the following events, the groups will be composed according to the provisional ranking of the championship (Junior A: 1st, 3rd, 5th, etc. and Junior B: 2nd, 4th, 6th, etc.).
 Each group will be entitled to 1 session of 6' free practice and a timed practice session of 8'.